Nether (NTR) Metrics

 How is Nether performing compared to the broader crypto market?

-Over the past 7 days, Nether has gained 0.01%, underperforming the overall crypto market which posted a 4.38% gain.
+Over the past 7 days, Nether has declined by 72.45%, underperforming the overall crypto market which posted a 2.44% decline.
 This indicates a temporary lag in NTR's price action relative to the broader market momentum.

 Trends Market Overview